 - the state where defendant is domiciled allows punitive damages.

-Our experienced personal injury attorney at The Greenwald Law Firm has helped many victims in Shreveport and Bossier City obtain financial compensation for their injuries, including dealing with complicated insurance disputes.
+Our experienced Shreveport personal injury attorney at The Greenwald Law Firm has helped many victims in Shreveport and Bossier City obtain financial compensation for their injuries, including dealing with complicated insurance disputes.
 Joey Greenwald has passionately represented people who have suffered from personal injuries in litigation, giving each client the attention they deserve for their unique case.
 If you or a loved one have suffered due to someone else’s negligence, contact our Shreveport personal injury law firm today for a free and confidential consultation.